Updated June 23, 2023

-Below is this architecture diagram of Ansible
+Below is this architecture diagram of Ansible:

 Let’s see the functionality of the individual components in detail.

-Ansible automation engine encompasses an Inventory, API, modules, and plugins.
+- Ansible automation engine encompasses an Inventory, API, modules, and plugins.

-This playbook consists of a series of “play” which defines the automation task across a set of hosts known as “Inventory”.
-Each ‘play’ consists of multiple tasks that can serve one or more host present in the inventory.
+- This playbook consists of a series of “play” which defines the automation task across a set of hosts known as “Inventory”.
+Each ‘play’ consists of multiple tasks that can serve one or more hosts present in the inventory.
 All these tasks made a call to an Ansible module, which is a small piece of code that performs a specific task.

 What can you do with Ansible?

-With this, you can automate the below-mentioned tasks. let’s see some particle example to understand it in an easy way.
+With this, you can automate the below-mentioned tasks.

-Why should we use Ansible?
+Why Should we Use Ansible?

-- It eliminates repetitive tasks
+- It eliminates repetitive tasks.

 - It saves time and improves productivity.

-- Fewer mistakes and error.
+- Fewer mistakes and errors.

 - Increase accountability and compliance.

-Who is the right audience for learning these technologies?
+Who is the Right Audience for Learning these Technologies?

-How this technology will help you in career growth?
+How will this Technology help you in Career Growth?